Clair Miller | LPC

-I’ve specialized my counseling training and experience in supporting healing for those who’ve experienced trauma.
+I’ve specialized my counseling training and experience in supporting healing for those who’ve experienced trauma and may have symptom manifestations as PTSD.
 Much of my work has additionally narrowed in on supporting individuals who have been through interpersonal trauma, like abuse or a sexual assault.
 Looking for a therapist is a challenge for most people, but when you have a history of interpersonal trauma it can be significantly tougher.
 Choosing to reach out to someone is a scary and brave choice, and working from a trauma-informed approach I am both committed to honoring that and partnering with you in a way that feels safe and intentional.

 Research shows that trauma and overwhelm gets stored in our bodies.
 You may not even be consciously aware of all the impact experiences have on you, but you know you have a strong bodily and emotional response in the moment.
 Because trauma is stored in the brain and body, it is vital to integrate brain research and expressive modalities into our plan for you.
-Specifically I utalize EMDR and other treatment approaches in order to process trauma on all levels.
+Specifically I utilize Prolonged Exposure (PE), EMDR, and other treatment approaches in order to process trauma and PTSD on all levels.

 From a primarily person-centered and psychodynamic approach, you and I will work together to reach a place of healing.
 Within the context of a safe, consistent, and trusting relationship, we will explore your challenges, your values, and your goals as you take steps towards wellness.
 I have experience working with children, teens, and adults dealing with everything from anxiety and relationship issues to trauma and sexual abuse.
 No matter what you’re carrying, it would be a privilege to walk with you towards healing, tailoring the counseling process to best fit your needs.